We have successfully returned the voice of Sgt. Earl W. Garrison back home to his family after 73 years!

 Fast forward to the year 2010 when a “disco” record was given to Jerry and Jill Adlon (St. Louis, Missouri) in a box of other records from his mother.
-The story went that his mother had received the record from her mother.
+The story his mother had received the record from her mother.
 Jill listened to the record in 2013 and realized it wasn’t a disco record and made a an effort to try to find Garrison’s family with little success.
 Then in 2014, their house was destroyed by fire.
 Several items were saved, including the antique hifi, and stored until they rebuilt in 2016.
 When the hifi was moved into their new home, Jill realized that the record with Garrison’s voice was still on the turntable, undamaged by the fire.

 Then in May 2018, Sara Collins, a friend of the family and a member of Footsteps Researchers, was at the Adlon’s home and listened to the record.
 At the first sounds of Garrison’s voice, she said her jaw dropped and knew that her team of WWII researchers should find his family.
 Through the nonprofit arm of the research group named LEGACY: Lost and Found, Sara found the family of Garrison in San Francisco.

 What was the connection with Earl W. Garrison and how did the record end up in the Midwest?
 Further research by the group found that Irene Garrison moved to St. Louis after her husband’s untimely death.
 She remarried and worked as a nurse.
-It is still a mystery how the Adlon’s relatives ended up with the record in the first place.
+It remains a mystery how the Adlon’s relatives ended up with the record in the first place.

 The voice of Earl W. Garrison returns to his family 73 years later.